NVIDIA-Merlin/HugeCTR/samples/deepfm/README.md

 ```

 ## Download the Dataset ##
-Go [here](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/) and download one of the daaset files into the "${project_root}/tools" directory.
+Go [here](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/) and download one of the dataset files into the "${project_root}/tools" directory.

 As an alternative, you can run the following command:
 ```